 Open Frisco, Open Texas

-On June 26, Governor Greg Abbott issued a revised Executive Order that slows his plan to ‘Open Texas’.
+On September 17, Governor Greg Abbott issued a revised Executive Order GA-30 (PDF) to ‘Open Texas’.
 All essential businesses remain open under the operating guidelines previously provided by the Texas Division of Emergency Management (TDEM) and the U.S. Department of Homeland Security.
 Read recommended state 'Checklist' here.

 "At a glance" guide for your convenience:

 - Open Frisco at a glance (September 18, 2020)